dannystewart/purviewer/README.md

 - Microsoft Purview audit log CSV export

 The tool automatically detects SharePoint domains and email domains from your audit data, making it work seamlessly with any Microsoft 365 tenant.

+## License

+Purviewer is released under the MIT License.
+See the LICENSE file for details.